Rocky Point, Kitsap County, Washington

 Rocky Point is a census-designated place (CDP) in Kitsap County, Washington, United States.
+It is a suburb of Bremerton, Washington.

 Demographics

 In 2010, it had a population of 1,564 inhabitants, 784 of whom were male, and 780 of whom were female.

 Geography

-Rocky Point is located in central Kitsap County at coordinates 47°35′10″N 122°40′05″W. The CDP occupies a peninsula extending north from the city of Bremerton into the tidal Dyes Inlet, ending at Rocky Point.
-It is bordered to the east by Port Washington Narrows and Phinney Bay and to the west by Mud Bay, separating it from a parallel peninsula containing the Marine Drive neighborhood of Bremerton.
+Rocky Point is located in central Kitsap County.
+The CDP occupies a peninsula extending north from the city of Bremerton into the tidal Dyes Inlet, ending at Rocky Point.
+It is bordered to the east by Port Washington Narrows and Phinney Bay and to the west by Mud Bay, separating it from a parallel peninsula containing Marine Drive.

 According to the U.S. Census Bureau, the Rocky Point CDP has a total area of 1.96 sqkm, of which 0.02 sqkm, or 1.26%, are water.